A Brief Description of Neutron Stars

 As one star collapses, the energy of the electrons increases to the point where they can combine with protons and produce neutrons (via inverse beta decay), but just imagine the process happening simultaneously for an awful lot of particles.
 The result is composed of nuclear matter, or as some scientists name it, degenerate matter, the term having been described ever since 1926.

-Degenerate matter in physics is a cluster of non-interacting particles which have a certain characteristic determined by quantum mechanical effects.
-Basically it’s pretty close to what an ideal gas means in classical mechanics.
+Degenerate matter in physics is a cluster of non-interacting particles that have a certain characteristic determined by quantum mechanical effects.
+Basically, it’s pretty close to what an ideal gas means in classical mechanics.
 This state is defined by incredible high density in compact stars, such as neutron stars.
-There is also an analogue for electron-degenerate matter and so on.
+There is also an analog for electron-degenerate matter and so on.

 Coming back to neutron stars.

 As the name suggests, neutron stars are densely packed with neutrons, particles that are also found in the nuclei of atoms and that are not electrically charged.
 In fact, there is so much matter clumped in such a small space, a shot glass filled with neutron star matter would weigh as much as Mount Everest!
 They are also really hot and possess a strong magnetic field.

 Their diameter is something close to 20 kilometers and the mass is around 1.4 bigger than that of our Sun.
 You could basically jog around it if you were a trained athlete and, of course, had a special suit that’s totally impervious to massive amounts of radiation.

 Or you could just compare the size of a Neutron star to the city of Manhattan.

 There are supposedly around 100 million neutron stars in the Milky Way, most of the old and cold.
 The closest is located not too far, in the constellation Cetus, about 424 light-years away.